asrcpq/eyhv/README.md

 Still in its early development stage

-## Features
+## Key features

+* High speed and high fault tolerance

 * Minimalism design

-* Randomly generated and reproducible enemies
+* Randomly generated and reproducible(by u64 seed) enemies

+* Time in game always synchronized: player will suffer instead of benefit from low FPS

+* Everything is drawed, no resource file, GUI frontend is replaceable

 ## TODO